My Sacrifice: Writing and recording

-According to Stapp, both Tremonti and himself knew that they had written something special that would connect with people and that Creed fans at the time would appreciate it and like it.
+According to Stapp, both Mark Tremonti and himself knew that they had written something special that would connect with people and that Creed fans at the time would appreciate it and like it.
 However, they did not know it would go on to become so successful and "stand the test of time."
 During the recording sessions of Weathered at the J. Stanley Productions Inc. recording studio in Ocoee, Florida, Jay Stanley recalls his initial impression of hearing "My Sacrifice" while working with the band stating that he knew the song was going to be huge the first time he heard it.
 Tremonti recalls in a 2024 interview with Spin that "My Sacrifice" was one of the earliest songs the band wrote for the Weathered album.
 He recalls that the band would play an early version of the song during the soundchecks during the Human Clay tour.

 Music and lyrics

 "My Sacrifice" is written in the key of D major, with Tremonti playing in open D5, which he states is his favourite guitar tuning.
-Stapp sings in his signature baritone vocal style with his vocal range spanning from F#3-F#4 in scientific pitch notation.
+Stapp sings in his signature baritone vocal style with his vocal range spanning from F#3–F#4 in scientific pitch notation.
 Stapp stated that the meaning of the song lyrics was about his own personal struggles with battling substance abuse, addiction and alcoholism and failing despite his best efforts, and him coming to terms with his inability to stay on the straight and narrow.

 Stapp also explains that the song is about coming out of a dark place or period in your life and reconnecting with yourself.
 He notes several of the songs lyrical themes are represented through elements in the music video.
 These include a shot of himself in a rowboat where he is seen pulling a drowning version of himself out of the water onto the boat, which represents periods of his life where he would claim sobriety, coming out from the darkness and finding temporary clarity, only to fall back into his old habits.
 He also mentions that the shots of other people in the video are representative of the feelings you have when you are with someone you love.